 Episode Schedule and Format

-New episodes are released each Monday at democracyworkspodcast.com and major podcast platforms, including Apple Podcasts, Spotify, and Google Podcasts.
+A new episode of Democracy Works is released every Monday.
 Each episode features an interview with someone who studies democracy or is actively working to help make it better.
 Interviews are bookended by analysis framing the issue and its relationship to democracy.

 Most episodes are 30-40 minutes in length and are accompanied by discussion and reflection questions intended to spark discussion and/or critical thinking about the episode’s content.
 The website also contains an abbreviated transcript for each episode.